tol-training/tol-training.github.io/docs/faq.md

 Yes, because we aim to have highly interactive sessions.
 We are aiming for < 30 participants per session.
 If many more people are interested in a particular session, session leaders may choose to offer a webinar format where participant inputs are limited to text, rather than audio and video.

 **Will you use Zoom or Teams or Meet or...?**
-We are currently deciding which online platform / combination best meets the needs of the session leaders and participants.
+We are currently deciding which online platform combination best meets the needs of the session leaders and participants.
 We will provide all details on registration.

 **How will the community exist outside of the sessions?**
-We will use the GitHub Discussions platform and/or other asynchronous discussion platforms.
-We will provide all details on registration as above.
+We will encourage participants to sign up to and use the existing community platforms for each tool.
+For the live sessions we will use Discord for synchronous discussions and will provide all details on registration as above.

 **Will I need a powerful computer to participate?**
 No, all you will need are a desktop browser and a GitHub account, as we will use Gitpod.io for sessions that need a linux command line.